 Meaning of Boutique

-The word “boutique” literally means “a small, sophisticated, and fashionable business or establishment“. this would be the simple answer to what is a boutique hotel?
+The word “boutique” literally means “a small, sophisticated, and fashionable business or establishment“.

 This simply means that a boutique hotel is just that — a small, stylish hotel, usually located in a fashionable location in the city’s urban district.
 There is no strict definition when it comes to describing boutique hotels, however, they usually showcase common features that give a distinct characteristic to these types of properties.